ctoruno/LAC-Reports/Outputs/Dominica/Method/Dominica_method.md

                                 <p class="mb-0 c-purple"><b>ADDITIONAL COUNTRIES</b></p>
                                 <p class="mb-4">
-                                    <i>The Rule of Law in Peru: Key Findings from the General Population Poll 2022</i> includes comparisons to the following Andean countries surveyed by the World Justice Project during the same period: Bolivia, Colombia and Ecuador.
+                                    <i>The Rule of Law in Dominica: Key Findings from the General Population Poll 2022</i> includes comparisons to the following Eastern Caribbean countries surveyed by the World Justice Project during the same period: Barbados, Grenada, St. Lucia, St. Vincent and the Grenadines and Trinidad and Tobago.
 This report is additionally part of a series that presents findings from the following five sub-regions within Latin America and the Caribbean: Andes (Bolivia, Colombia, Ecuador, Peru); Southern Cone (Argentina, Brazil, Paraguay); Eastern Caribbean (Barbados, Dominica, Grenada, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago); Greater Antilles, The Bahamas, and the Guianas (The Bahamas, the Dominican Republic, Guyana, Haiti, Jamaica, Suriname); and Central America (Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama).
 Together, these 26 countries are a portion of the 140 countries and jurisdictions included in the <i>WJP Rule of Law Index 2022</i> report.
 Detailed information regarding the methodology of the <i>Rule of Law Index</i> is available at: <a href="www.worldjusticeproject.org." target="_blank" class="c-purple"><i>www.worldjusticeproject.org.</i></a>
                                 </p>
                                 <div class="table-responsive mb-4">
                                     <table class="table table-sm">